 Bear in mind, if you do have a payroll budget and are looking to relieve the stress of hiring your first employee, we recommend checking out Gusto.
 In addition to running payroll, they can manage your new hire reporting, workers comp insurance, benefits, payroll taxes and more.
-It’s not that expensive, either: they offer a simple pricing model of $39/month + $6/month per employee, which makes it the most cost effective payroll software that will can handle your federal and state payroll taxes.
+It’s not that expensive, either: they offer a simple pricing model of $39/month + $6/month per employee, which makes it the most cost effective online payroll software that will can handle your federal and state payroll taxes.
 Try it free for 1 month.

 4 Best Free Payroll Software Options